Kenzō Takada: Retirement and later activities

 Takada announced his retirement in 1999 to pursue a career in art, leaving Roy Krejberg and Gilles Rosier to handle the design of Kenzo's men's and women's clothing, respectively.
 However, in 2005 he reappeared as a decoration designer presenting Gokan Kobo (五感工房 "workshop of the five senses"), a brand of tableware, home objects, and furniture.
 After a few years off, he wanted to take a new direction, stating "when I stopped working five years ago, I went on vacation, I rested, I traveled.
 And when I decided to work again, I told myself it would be in decoration, more than fashion."
 Additionally, in 2013 Kenzo joined the Asian Couture Federation as the organisation's inaugural Honorary President.
 In 2010 Kenzo's paintings were the subject of a one-man exhibition in Paris titled "Un Certain Style de Vie", A Certain Way of Life".

 Takada was made a Knight of the Legion of Honour on 2 June 2016.
 He was further honored by a Lifetime Achievement Award at the 55th Fashion Editors' Club of Japan Awards in 2017.
 That same year, Takada unveiled a new collection with Roche Bobois, giving its Mah Jong sofa new upholstery and creating a line of ceramics.
 Following his departure from the fashion industry, Takada occasionally ventured back into fashion.
 In 2019 he designed costumes for a production of Madama Butterfly by the Tokyo Nikikai Opera Foundation.
 He also used his eye for design in other ways, collaborating with the Mandarin Oriental Jumeira in Dubai to design the hotel's first publicly-displayed Christmas tree during the 2019 holiday season.

-In January 2020, Takada announced that he would be launching a new lifestyle brand named K3.
+In January 2020, Takada announced that he would be launching a new lifestyle brand named K3 with entrepreneur Jonathan Bouchet Manheim.
 The brand made its first appearance on 17 January 2020 at the Maison et Objet trade show, as well as in a Parisian showroom.